-Reports may be made under this Policy to specified 'Whistleblower Disclosure Officers' or to an independently managed 'whistleblower hotline' available in all the countries in which the Company has operations to all employees as well as to external parties.
+Reports may be made under this Policy to specified 'Whistleblower Disclosure Officers' or to an independently managed 'whistleblower hotline' available in all the countries in which the Company has operations and to all employees and external parties.

-The SHEG Committee has oversight of all whistleblower notifications.
+The SHEGC has oversight of all whistleblower notifications.
 A copy of the Whistleblower Policy is available on the Company's website.